 - 1. A rear snow flap of sufficient material must be installed in a permanent manner and shall be held down (restrained from rearward movement) to restrain traction components, snow, mud, rocks, and other material thrown from the track at all speeds.
 Recommended materials are 3/16-inch fiber reinforced rubber belting or 3/16-inch semi-rigid plastic such as HD polyethylene or UHMW polyethylene. - 2.
 The snow flap must overlap the widest part of the rear tunnel opening by at least one inch on each side. - 3.
 The rearward movement of the snow flap must be restrained with steel cable (or similar material) to the frame of the snowmobile. - 4.
 The snow flap must be in contact with the course surface when the rider is on the snowmobile.
 Violation of this rule results in mandatory expulsion from the class. - 5.
-The snow flap on the twin track snowmobile must be reinforced to keep it in proper placement at racing speeds.
-Two (2) separate flaps may be used on twin track snowmobiles. - 6.
-The maximum overall snowmobile width is 45 inches unless otherwise stated. - 7.
+The maximum overall snowmobile width is 45 inches unless otherwise stated. - 6.
 All modified snowmobiles regardless of class or discipline will be equipped with an upholstered, padded seat minimum thickness one (1) inch, minimum length fifteen (15) inches.
-OEM seats may be cut down to the design needs of the builder but must meet these minimum standards. - 8.
+OEM seats may be cut down to the design needs of the builder but must meet these minimum standards. - 7.
 Unless otherwise stated, seats in Stock class must be OEM for the model.
 OEM seats have no requirements for fabric, padding, dimension, or coverage.
-If the seat meets manufacturers legal design criteria it is legal for any class, stock or modified. - 9.
-Unless otherwise specified, tunnel protective strips may be added to underside of tunnel to protect the tunnel and cooling system from being damaged by traction products. - 10.
-Snowmobiles used in competition may be painted any color with the following exception, in ovals orange or international orange may not be used.

-11. Custom clutch guards, clutch guards on purpose-built chassis, and specialty chassis may use Carbon fiber, Kevlar, and other materials as reinforcement of standard clutch guard material and design.
+If the seat meets manufacturers legal design criteria it is legal for any class, stock or modified. - 8.
+Unless otherwise specified, tunnel protective strips may be added to underside of tunnel to protect the tunnel and cooling system from being damaged by traction products. - 9.
+Snowmobiles used in competition may be painted any color with the following exception, in Enduro orange or international orange may not be used. - 10.
+Custom clutch guards, clutch guards on purpose-built chassis, and specialty chassis may use Carbon fiber, Kevlar, and other materials as reinforcement of standard clutch guard material and design.
 Newly designed clutch guards must exceed the specifications and limits established in standard clutch guard requirements, See specific disciplines for details.
 Each specific clutch guard must be submitted to the affiliate and ISR for determination.
 ISR with digital pictures (both installed and uninstalled, at least four views) and a detailed explanation of design, design limitations, and method and type of fasteners used to affix the guard to the chassis.
 ISR may request an appointment to inspect on site.